BTMichalowicz/Gerry-mender/README.md

 ## General info

-**Gerry-mender** is an online election analysis appliction.
+**Gerry-mender** is an online election analysis application.
 We provide the Texas, Florida and North Carolina election result for 2014, 2016 and 2018.
-User can use Gerry-mender to simulate a "fairer" redistrct result.
+User can use Gerry-mender to simulate a "fairer" redistrict result.

 ## Technologies
 Project is created with: